 The boys still laugh today if I bring up that curriculum.
 Their complaint was primarily that they felt the audio discs talked down to them (they were in 4th and 6th grades at the time).
 They described it as ‘babyish’.

-The curriculum we settled on ended up being such a good fit that we used it for several years, and we couldn’t have been happier with it.
+The curriculum we settled on ended up being such a good fit that we used it for a number of years, and we couldn’t have been happier with it.

 The Mystery of History